rustik-9704/Anomaly_Detection/Data/SMAP_MSL/description.md

 SMAP provides us with 55 signals and MSL with 27, where 54 of these signals are continuous and the rest is discrete.

-The anomalies are classified into 2 categories: point (identified by properly-set alarms or distance-based methods that ignore temporal information) and contextual (detected by more complex methodologies such as LSTMs or Hierarchical Temporal Memory )
+The anomalies are classified into 2 categories: point anomalies (identified by properly-set alarms or distance-based methods that ignore temporal information) and contextual anomalies (detected by more complex methodologies such as LSTMs or Hierarchical Temporal Memory )

  ||SMAP|MSL|Total|
  |-----------------------|----|---|-----|